cuiyongbo/hello-world/my_wiki/languages/english_notes_12.rst

 | Definition: to find out sth by guessing.
 | Usage: She could divine what he was thinking just by looking at him.
 | Definition: to search for underground water using a stick in the shape of a Y, called a divining rod.
+|
+| complacent
+| complacency [自鸣得意，满不在乎]
+| Definition: too satisfied with oneself or one's achievements.
+| Usage: You can't afford to be complacent about security.
+|
+| vulgar [下流，粗俗]
+| Definition: lacking sophistication or good taste.
+| Usage: She found their laughter and noisy games coarse and rather vulgar.
+| Definition: making explicit and offensive reference to sex or bodily functions.
+| Usage: a vulgar joke.
+|
+| flaunt
+| Definition: to show sth you are proud of to other people, in order to impress them.
+| Usage: She openly flaunted her affair with the senator.
+| Idiom: if you've got it, flaunt it [是骡子是马，拉出来溜溜]
+| Definition: used to tell sb that they should not be afraid of allowing other people to see their qualities and abilities.
+|
+| reticent
+| reticence
+| Definition: not revealing one's thoughts or feelings readily.
+| Usage: she was extremely reticent about her personal affairs.
+|
+| meticulous
+| Definition: showing great attention to detail; very careful and precise.
+| Usage: he had always been so meticulous about his appearance.
+| Usage: Their room had been prepared with meticulous care.
+|
+| Stone Age --> Bronze Age --> Iron Age
+|
+| congenial [意气相投]
+| Definition: pleasant to spend time with because their interests and character are similar to your own.
+| Usage: everyone crave for congenial companies.
+| Usage: he went back to a climate more congenial to his cold stony soul.
+| 不如意事常八九，可与言者无二三

 .. image:: images/divining-rod-dowsing.jpg
 .. figure:: images/water-dowsing.jpg